SharkSnack/shiren-2/content/dungeons/onigashima.md

 |1~15F|Leather Shield, Holy Shield|
 |17~24F|Power Pole, Dragon Tile Bracelet, Cannonball, Synthesis Pot|

-# No Carry-in Guide
+# No Items Guide

-The trickiest part of this ruleset is the two boss fights.<br/>
+The trickiest part of this "no carry-in items" ruleset is the two boss fights.<br/>
 Look for items like Swift Grass, Warp Grass, Blaze Scroll, and Blank Scroll to get past Galaha.<br/>
 Store 4500 Gitan inside a Storage Pot and throw it at Boss Oni to one-shot him.